fgebhart/blog/docs/blog/github-pages-with-namecheap-domain.md

 ## Motivation
-Sometimes you want your GitHub Page to be reached via a custom domain to provide a catchy name or to put it next to your existing website by using a subdomain.
-Note, that there are a [bunch of resources out there](#external-links) already, but it seemed like none of them puts all the required pieces into a single place, thus I came up with this guide.
+Sometimes you want your GitHub Page to be reachable via a custom domain to provide a catchy name or to put it next to your existing website by using a subdomain.
+Note, that there are a [bunch of resources on this topic out there](#external-links) already, but it seemed like none of them puts all the required pieces into a single place, thus I came up with this guide.

 ## Example
 Consider the following example: The GitHub repo of this blog is located at `github.com/fgebhart/blog` and the default